Which web technology should I use?

 If you need something more built to your specification, you may need to hire some developers and build your products using a language/framework.
 Here are some pros and cons of some of the most well known around.

 Hiring the right person(s) is as critical as choosing which technology to use, how to find them is the subject of another article.
-However a lot of the pros and cons below revolve around the ability or not, to hire good quality developers.

 PHP — Possibly the most widely used web development language.

 Pros: There are a plethora of PHP frameworks and plenty of developers available on the market at a reasonable price.

 Cons: With the popularity of the language and ease of learning basic PHP, the barriers to entry for a developer are very low.
 Therefore, there are a higher percentage of poor to average developers on the market which makes finding good ones that much harder.
 There is also a lot of fragmentation due to the amount of frameworks.

 .net / asp.net / C# — Popular with fans of Microsoft